jwellik/vdapseisutils/README.md

 - ObsPy Catalog & Inventory IO: Import/Export ObsPy Catalog & Inventory formats from Swarm, Earthworm, and NonLinLoc

 Sandbox tasks:
 (These routines are available, but I may change them significantly before they are stored in core.
-I am still working on them."
+I am still working on them.)
 - Velocity: Load, save, and plot velocity models.

 Pending tasks: